Manchu people

-The Manchus (满洲、满族 (Man^{3}-chou^{1}, Man^{3}-tsu^{2}, Mǎnzhōu, Mǎnzú)) (Note: Also known as Man, Bannermen, or Banner people.
+The Manchus (Note: Also known as Man, Bannermen, or Banner people.
 They are sometimes called red-tasseled Manchus (红缨满洲 (Hóngyīng Mǎnzhōu)), a reference to the ornamentation on traditional Manchu hats.) are a Tungusic East Asian ethnic group native to Manchuria in Northeast Asia.
 They are an officially recognized ethnic minority in China and the people from whom Manchuria derives its name.
 The Later Jin (1616–1636) and Qing (1636–1912) dynasties of China were established and ruled by the Manchus, who are descended from the Jurchen people who earlier established the Jin dynasty (1115–1234) in northern China.

-Manchus form the largest branch of the Tungusic peoples and are distributed throughout China, forming the country's fourth largest ethnic group.
+The Manchus are the largest branch of the Tungusic peoples and are distributed throughout China, forming the country's fourth-largest ethnic group.
 They inhabit 31 Chinese provincial regions.
-Liaoning has the largest population and Hebei, Heilongjiang, Jilin, Inner Mongolia and Beijing each have over 100,000 Manchu residents.
-About half of the population live in Liaoning and one-fifth in Hebei.
-Manchu autonomous counties in China include Xinbin, Xiuyan, Qinglong, Fengning, Yitong, Qingyuan, Weichang, Kuancheng, Benxi, Kuandian, Huanren, Fengcheng, Beizhen, (Note: Fengcheng and Beizhen are cities but treated as Manchu autonomous counties.) including over 300 Manchu towns and townships.
+Liaoning has the largest population and Hebei, Heilongjiang, Jilin, Inner Mongolia, and Beijing each have over 100,000 Manchu residents.
+About half of the population lives in Liaoning and one-fifth in Hebei.
+Manchu autonomous counties in China include Xinbin, Xiuyan, Qinglong, Fengning, Yitong, Qingyuan, Weichang, Kuancheng, Benxi, Kuandian, Huanren, Fengcheng, and Beizhen, (Note: Fengcheng and Beizhen are cities but treated as Manchu autonomous counties.) including over 300 Manchu towns and townships.

 Etymology

 "Manchu" (滿洲) was adopted as the official name of the people by Emperor Hong Taiji in 1635, replacing the earlier name "Jurchen".
 Allegedly, manju was an old term for the Jianzhou Jurchens, although the etymology is not well understood.
-The Chinese characters chosen to translate the Manchu name are 滿洲 which, like the character for "Qing" (清), include the water component.
+The Chinese characters chosen to translate the Manchu name are 滿洲 which, like the character for "Qing" (清), include the water radical.
 Possibly this was done because the Ming dynasty's name (明), which means "bright", represents fire, and water extinguishes fire.

-The Jiu Manzhou Dang, archives of early 17th century documents, contains the earliest use of Manchu.
+The Jiu Manzhou Dang, archives of early 17th-century documents, contains the earliest use of Manchu.
 According to the Qing dynasty's official historical record, the Researches on Manchu Origins, the ethnic name came from Mañjuśrī.
 The Qianlong Emperor supported that point of view and wrote poems on the subject.

-Qing dynasty scholar Meng Sen agreed.
-He also thought the name might stem from Li Manzhu (李滿住), the chieftain of the Jianzhou Jurchens.
+The same interpretation was held by Qing dynasty scholar Meng Sen, who also suggested that the name might stem from Li Manzhu (李滿住), the chieftain of the Jianzhou Jurchens.

-Scholar Chang Shan held that Manju is a compound word.
-Man was from the word mangga which means "strong", and ju means "arrow".
+Scholar Chang Shan theorized that Manju is a compound word, formed from man, from the word mangga, meaning "strong", and ju, meaning "arrow".
 In this interpretation, Manju means "intrepid arrow".

 Other hypotheses include Fu Sinian's "etymology of Jianzhou"; Zhang Binglin's "etymology of Manshi"; Ichimura Sanjiro's "etymology of Wuji and Mohe"; Sun Wenliang's "etymology of Manzhe"; "etymology of mangu(n) river" and so on.

 An extensive etymological study from 2022 lends additional support to the view that manju is cognate with words referring to the lower Amur river in other Tungusic languages and can be reconstructed to Proto-Tungusic *mamgo 'lower Amur, large river'.